crtr0/crtr0/README.md

 # Carter Rabasa (he/him)

-## UPDATE (1/2/2023)

-After a healthy post-Twilio sabbatical, I'm jumping back into serving developers!
-If you're building developer tools and are looking for a Marketing, DevRel or Product leader, let's talk.

 ## tl;dr

 Hi there! 👋 My name is Carter Rabasa and I'm a builder.
 I've been building products and businesses my entire life, starting with a Doom clone I wrote as a teenager on my [TI-85](https://en.wikipedia.org/wiki/TI-85).
 I started my tech career as a software engineer but quickly moved through product marketing, developer relations and product management roles.
 All along the way, I've built [businesses](https://unitedfray.com/), [communities](https://2022.cascadiajs.com/) and [products](https://fizbuz.com/).
 The common thread across all of these things: I love software, I love building things and I love serving developers.

-The highlight of my career was working at [Twilio](https://twilio.com) where I got to help build one of the first and finest developer relations programs in the world.
-Our mission was to inspire and equip developers to build new and amazing communications experiences.
-We defined Twilio's developer GTM in the early years and helped build trust and affinity between Twilio and developers.

-Based on my experiences engaging with hundreds of developers about Twilio, I moved over to Product with the goal of making it easier, faster and safer for developers to ship Twilio apps.
-I founded the Dev Tools product team and along with a small team of engineers shipped a suite of serverless and debugging tools for developers.
-I left the company a year or so following its IPO to take a break and spend some quality time with my family.
+I currently lead Developer Relations at [Courier](https://courier.com), a multi-channel notification and messaging platform for developers.
+Prior to Courier, I spent 6 years at [Twilio](https://twilio.com) where I helped build out their early DevRel team and, after moving to Product, shipped a suite of prototyping, debugging and serverless tools for Twilio developers.
+Prior to Twilio, I spent 3 years at Microsoft where I worked on Developer Marketing programs for Internet Explorer 9 and Windows 8.

-Lately, I have spent my time running the [SeattleJS](https://seattlejs.com) meetup, organizing the [CascadiaJS](https://2022.cascadiajs.com) conference and building [200 OK](https://200ok.vc), an angel investor group that focuses on the dev tools space.
+In my spare time, I run the [SeattleJS](https://seattlejs.com) meetup, organize the [CascadiaJS](https://2022.cascadiajs.com) conference and lead [200 OK](https://200ok.vc), an angel investor group that focuses on the dev tools space.

 I am based in Seattle, WA and am married to [Carrie Rabasa](https://carrie.rabasa.com/).
 We have two [awesome](https://www.geekwire.com/2018/will-8-year-old-girl-stick-coding-fun-project-dad-attracts-gifts-tech-community/) [kiddos](https://bit.ly/girl_scout_cookies_emily) and a beloved Labradoodle named Otto.